prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 Additionally, having a new component in the stack and keeping it maintained is not always ideal (said the folks at [Giant Swarm](https://giantswarm.io) the owners of [silence-operator](https://github.com/giantswarm/silence-operator)), because that requires managing an extra component +CRDs on top of the Prometheus operator.
+Moreover, this project doesn't have a lot of community support, and it's reached by small amount of users.
 Having the Silence CRD as part of prometheus-operator provides users with a better experience: there is no need to install another operator or build a system on top of it to provide that functionality.

 Adding support for `Silence` CRD in the Prometheus-operator will provide more flexibility to users in terms of choosing the tool to deploy their silences and will free users from managing a standalone component within the stack.